graevy/graevy.github.io/content/posts/roms.md

 You'll lose all data on your phone if we proceed.
 This is the scary step, too.
 Are you emotionally prepared for that?

-Every ROM has a different MO for flashing, and you need to find your ROM's installation guide ([Lineage [device specific]](https://wiki.lineageos.org/devices/) [Graphene](https://grapheneos.org/install/web) [Copperhead](https://copperhead.co/android/docs/install/)).
+Every rom has a different MO for flashing, and you need to find your rom's installation guide ([Lineage [device specific]](https://wiki.lineageos.org/devices/) [Graphene](https://grapheneos.org/install/web) [Copperhead](https://copperhead.co/android/docs/install/)).
 Some might use first-party tools like samsung Odin, many (including Lineage) specifically flash the recovery partition and then `adb sideload` a `.zip` for the recovery partition to use.
 The problem is that there are many different partitions you might have to flash, and any mistake has big consequences:
-- `system` stores our ROM.
+- `system` stores our rom.
 A bad flash here will probably boot-loop your phone, nothing serious.
-- `radio` is our modem, and some ROMs will want to flash that partition.
+- `radio` is our modem, and some roms will want to flash that partition.
 I suspect your kernel would be upset with a bad radio partition
 - `recovery` is the partition that helps you rebuild your phone when it breaks; some roms will flash it.
 Breaking this doesn't matter much because you can recover from your bootloader/pc (via `fastboot flash`).
-I highly recommend [TWRP](https://twrp.me/Devices/), though you should clarify the version you want to flash plays well with your ROM (don't use it with the secure Pixel roms).
+I highly recommend [TWRP](https://twrp.me/Devices/), though you should clarify the version you want to flash plays well with your rom (don't use it with the secure Pixel roms).
 - Some will flash `bootloader`, the partition your phone is booted into right now. ***`A bad bootloader flash is how you brick a phone.`***; the bootloader can rescue all other partitions.
 - `kernel` usually has its own partition, but a popular ROM isn't usually going to require a custom linux kernel.
 A bad kernel won't brick your phone, but you'll probably boot-loop or crash frequently.